oracle/node-oracledb/doc/src/user_guide/soda.rst

 ======================================

 The following examples use Node.js 8’s
-:ref:`async/await <asyncawaitoverview>` syntax, however callbacks can also be used.
+:ref:`Async/Await <asyncawaitoverview>` syntax.
+However, callbacks can also be used.
 There are runnable examples in the GitHub `examples <https://github.com/oracle/node-oracledb/tree/main/examples>`__ directory.